-Such is the premise of “See You Next Tuesday,” Drew Tobia’s dark, Brooklyn-based dramedy chronicling the plateaued, dysfunctional life of a friendless, young, mother-to-be set to screen at the Brooklyn Academy of Music on Dec.
+Such is the premise of the cheekily=titled “See You Next Tuesday,” Drew Tobia’s dark, Brooklyn-based dramedy chronicling the plateaued, dysfunctional life of a friendless, young, mother-to-be, which is set to screen at the Brooklyn Academy of Music on Dec.
 14 after a whirlwind tour abroad.

 Filmed in Greenpoint, Sunset Park, and Bushwick, the film seeks to explore the flimmaker’s own stories about family and relationships, all against the background of the quickly-gentrifying Greenpoint, where Tobia previously resided.
 At times, it can be squirm-in-your-chair viewing.
 Audiences are treated to cringe-inducing scenes such as Mona (Eleanore Pienta) pooping into a bag in a moment of panic, and her sister repeatedly and drunkenly referring to her fed-up black girlfriend by a racial slur.
 According to Tobia, it is a film that relies and thrives on familial and racial conflict — much like the borough in which it is set.

 “There’s a lot of different kinds of characters coming together and different worlds being forced upon each other,” Tobia said.
 “Conflict sometimes arises not necessarily because of that, but also when someone like Mona comes in and stirs up the pot.”

 Tobia was inspired to make “See You Next Tuesday” after coming across one of Pienta’s photography projects featuring a pregnant woman named Mona who was afraid of flies infecting her unborn baby.
 With Pienta’s okay, Tobia took the character for his film and transformed her into a wild, cigarette-smoking grocery store clerk with an attitude like nails on a chalkboard.